particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 - IMU (accelerometer)
 - Real-time clock
 - Hardware watchdog
+- Wi-Fi (geolocation only, no Wi-Fi network support)

 In addition to using the Tracker One assembled module, the following application note can help with creating your first board that uses the bare Tracker SoM module.